 - Security measures will be reviewed to establish compliance with applicable statutory requirements, such as HIPAA, FERPA, or the Gramm-Leach-Bliley Act, and with applicable security standards.

 - There will be a review of the security of the product on each of the following levels as well as the security connecting each one.

 - Upon completion of the Security Design Review, a report of the findings of the criteria set out in this subsection will be prepared and forwarded with the rest of the documentation regarding the New Service Request to the AVCIT.

 - Computing Activities Council

 The Computing Activities Council (CAC), a standing committee appointed by the Chancellor, shall serve as an advisory committee for enterprise system purchases governed by this policy, whether initiated by colleges, schools, UITS, other units.
-The CAC description can be found at: http://provost.uark.edu/207.php
+The CAC description can be found on the Computing Activies Council page on the Provost's website.

 - Final Decision and Appeal Process